SamGou/Photometry-Simplified/README.md

 # Photometry Simplified
-PS is a tool which simplifies (as the name suggests) the photometry process and the production of colour-magnitude diagrams.
+PS is a tool which simplifies (as the name suggests) the photometry process but also the production of colour-magnitude diagrams.
 It was created to be used with a few other pieces of software:
 - AstroImageJ (AIJ)
 - TOPCAT
 - Excel*